 If you weren’t looking for The Dusty Knuckle you’d miss it!
 This bakery and breakfast spot sits off a side street in what looks like an old allotment or car park.
 Every day they make fresh batches of beautiful bread, pastries and a small selection of breakfast sandwiches made with their signature bubbly foccacia.
 A great one to support small, local business and particularly good for when the weather is nice when you can sit in their leafy, rustic, outdoor courtyard.

 Abbot St, London E8 3DP, www.thedustyknuckle.com

-Brunswick East is an Australian cafe ran by two sisters in Dalston, East London that screams look how cool I am in an unpretentious way.
+Brunswick East are an Australian cafe ran by two sisters in Dalston, East London.
 You could call the cafe a hidden gem due to its obscure and secluded location but word has got out about how great the brunch is here so despite being off the beaten track, it gets very busy.
-Each dish at Brunswick is so much more than your average breakfast with things like cauliflower toast, okonomi Japanese pancakes and wild mushrooms with sunflower seed butter on doorstop thick bread.
-Expect a young crowd of cool thirty somethings.
-Super quality!
+It screams look how cool I am in an unpretentious way.
+Each dish at Brunswick is so much more than your average breakfast.
+They do dishes like cauliflower toast, okonomi Japanese pancakes and wild mushrooms with sunflower seed butter on doorstop thick bread.
+Expect a young crowd of cool thirty-somethings.

 Why go?
 To experience Australia’s brunch culture without leaving London.

 3D, STAMFORD WORKS, Gillett St, London N16 8JH, brunswickeast.london

 Host is a gorgeous little coffee shop inside St Mary’s Church in Mansion House.
 The menu is small with just a few toasts and pastries and you can enjoy them sat in the peaceful surroundings and grand architecture of the church.
 Escape here for an affordable breakfast and a bit of peace and quiet from the madness of London.
 A really different way to start your morning.
 Only open Monday – Friday.